 You can find hundreds of additional examples here

-The typical users of this type of report are: Group Controllers and Accountants.
+The typical users of this type of input form are: CFOs, budget managers, event managers, staffing managers.

-Other Reports Often Used in Conjunction with Intercompany Audit Reports
+Other Reports Often Used in Conjunction with Event P&L Budgets

 Where Does the Data for Analysis Originate From?